GryMGr/GWAS/README.md

 # Maintainers
 * Christian Page (Christian (dot) Page (at) medisin.uio.no/fhi.no)
 * **Please** e-mail me if you would like to participate in developing this repos.
-* I would be :satisfied: for any contribution as long as you are not :shit: with R-coding
+* I would be :satisfied: for any contribution or suggestions for develupment
 * Feel free to use the issues or project tabs to add/request functionality

 ## ToDo